 Out with the old: grepping recent entries

 Error logs can be huge, and you're normally only interested in errors that occurred in the last few minutes.
 Grepping recent log entries isn't straight forward though.
-Initially, my solution was to store the current date, current hour and the current hour minus one hour in variables.
+Initially, my solution was to store the current date; the current hour; and the current hour minus one hour.
 You can then grep entries that occurred since the start of the previous hour:

 from_date=$(date +"%d-%b-%Y") from_hour_1=$(date +"%H") from_hour_2=$((10#$from_hour_1 - 1)) grep -E "$from_date ($from_hour_2|$from_hour_1)" "$f"